 September 28, 2007Commentary by Sumathi Sivapalasingam MD, NYU Division of Infectious Diseases

-Rifaximin is an oral semi-synthetic analog of rifampin which is essentially not absorbed (bioavailability <0.4%) making it useful for the treatment of intra-luminal …
+Rifaximin is an oral semi-synthetic analog of rifampin which is essentially not absorbed (bioavailability <0.4%) making it useful for the treatment of …

 Recent Legionella Outbreak in the Bronx